sapegin/washingcode-book/manuscript/Naming_is_hard.md

 };
 ```

-We often change the logic but forged to update the names to reflect that.
+We often change the logic but forget to update the names to reflect that.
 This makes understanding code much harder and could lead to bugs when we later change the code and make wrong assumptions based on incorrect names.

 #### Beware of abstract and imprecise names

 _Abstract_ and _imprecise_ names are probably more unhelpful than dangerous, like incorrect ones.

-**Abstract** names are too generic to give any useful information about the data they hold:
+**Abstract names** are too generic to give any useful information about the data they hold:

 - `data`
 - `list`
 - `array`
 - `object`

 The problem with such names is that any variable contains _data_, and any array is a _list_ of something.
 These names don’t say what kind of data it is, or what kind of things the list holds.
-Essentially, such names aren’t better than `x`/`y`/`z`, `foo`/`bar`/`baz`, `New Folder 39`, `Untitled 47`.
+Essentially, such names aren’t better than `x`/`y`/`z`, `foo`/`bar`/`baz`, `New Folder 39`, or `Untitled 47`.

 Consider this example: